 As a lawyer, you’re 100 percent committed to helping your clients.
 But do your clients know this?

+Strong client relationships are key for building a successful, client-centered law firm.
 You might be working late nights and 12-hour days for your clients, but if you’re not consciously building strong lawyer-client relationships, your clients could feel neglected.
 Remember: While you may have many clients, most of your clients will only have one lawyer.
 You’ll need to account for that mismatch.

 Building strong lawyer-client relationships is key for the success of your law firm.
 Why?
 If your clients don’t feel that they’re getting instant, diligent representation, they may not refer future business, and they may even post negative feedback publicly.